dera8/SynthCity/README.md

    python sumo_toolbox.py

 ## Interface Overview
-**Generate PT Stops Dataset**: Creates a synthetic dataset for public transit stops using GTFS data and the selected date.
+- **Generate PT Stops Dataset**: Creates a synthetic dataset for public transit stops using GTFS data and the selected date.
-**Close Roads**: Manages road closures and rerouting for traffic simulations.
+- **Close Roads**: Manages road closures and rerouting for traffic simulations.
-**Modify OD Matrix by Percentage**: Adjusts traffic flows between zones by a specified percentage.
+- **Modify OD Matrix by Percentage**: Adjusts traffic flows between zones by a specified percentage.
-**Adjust OD Matrix by Value**: Increases or decreases trips between zones by a custom value.
+- **Adjust OD Matrix by Value**: Increases or decreases trips between zones by a custom value.
-**Road Closure Management**: Close specific streets and define rerouting paths for traffic, based on a selected time interval.
+- **Road Closure Management**: Close specific streets and define rerouting paths for traffic, based on a selected time interval.
-**Public Transport Anomaly**: Delete a percentage of trips in gtfs files.
+- **Public Transport Anomaly**: Delete a percentage of trips in gtfs files.

-## Example SUMO integration